jasondippel/react-hoc-theme/README.md

 <!-- Are there any current issues with this component? -->

-- Does not remember theme selection if page refreshed
 - No tests
 - NPM package contains more than what's necessary